Bitget App

 Two other orders that are commonly utilised by traders include Take Profit and Stop Loss.
 Based on their personal risk appetite, traders will place Take Profit and/or Stop Loss orders on opening/pending positions to realise their preferred profits or exit losing positions once a certain price level is reached.
 Take Profit and Stop Loss can be combined with Limit Orders as well as Trigger Orders for Margin Trading.

 We can see that different combinations of order types will lead to different outcomes, that’s why we recommend you plan your orders accordingly.
-However, contract traders should definitely take advantage of Stop Loss to minimise loss potential and reduce the risk of forced liquidation.
+However, traders should definitely take advantage of Stop Loss to minimise loss potential and reduce the risk of forced liquidation.